aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/rotate-change-the-position-and-connect-sub-shapes/_index.md

 ### **Get Shapes Programming Sample**
 Use the following code in your Java application to find all the shapes connected to a specific shape using Aspose.Diagram for Java.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-GetAllConnectedShapes-GetAllConnectedShapes.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-GetAllConnectedShapes-GetAllConnectedShapes.java" >}}